cockroachdb/docs/v2.0/partitioning.md

 You must have a valid enterprise license to use table partitioning features.
 For details about requesting and setting a trial or full enterprise license, see [Enterprise Licensing](enterprise-licensing.html).

-Note that the following features don't work with an **expired license**:
+Note that the following features do not work with an **expired license**:

 - Creating new table partitions or adding new zone configurations for partitions
 - Changing the partitioning scheme on any table or index